ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 - create a GCKSessionManager
 - add the GCKUICastButton

-For us to be able to do in a nice way the things mentioned above we need to create a CastManager, a Singleton instance in our case.
+A recommendable way of achieving this, is to create a CastManager, a Singleton instance in our case.

 In our manager we now create `func initialise()` where we will do the initial setup.
 Here we will call `func initialiseContext()` and `createSessionManager()`

-Go ahead declare your `sessionManager`, which will be in charge of handling the connection to a device, and create the functions as follows:
+Go ahead and declare your `sessionManager`, which will be in charge of handling the connection to a device, and create the functions as follows:

 ```
 private var sessionManager: GCKSessionManager!